-- Place a large Dutch oven over high heat with the butter and olive oil.
+- Place a large Dutch oven over high heat with two tablespoons butter and one tablespoon olive oil.
 After the butter melts, it will begin to foam.
 As soon as you see that the foam has begun to subside, indicating it is hot enough, add the mushrooms.
 Toss and stir the mushrooms for 4 – 5 minutes.
 While they saute, the mushrooms will at first absorb the fat.
 In 2 – 3 minutes the fat will reappear on their surface, and the mushrooms will begin to brown.
 As soon as they have browned lightly, remove from the heat.

 - Remove the mushrooms to a plate, leaving any remaining oil in the Dutch oven.